apache/incubator-pegasus-website/_community/proposal.md

-We propose to contribute the Pegasus codebase and associated artifacts (e.g., documentation, website content, etc.) to the Apache Software Foundation, and aim to build an open community around Pegasus’s continued development in the 'Apache Way'.
+We propose to contribute the Pegasus codebase and associated artifacts (e.g., documentation, website content, etc.) to the Apache Software Foundation, and aim to build an open community around Pegasus's continued development in the 'Apache Way'.

 ## Background